Rosa Bonheur: Patronage and the market for her work

 Bonheur was represented by the art dealer Ernest Gambart (1814–1902).
-It's unknown when the two of them first met, but by 1854, the two were on close terms.
+It is unknown when the two of them first met, but by 1854, the two were on close terms.
 Gambart served as a friend, sponsor, and promoter for Bonheur's work and went to great lengths to ensure her work would be pushed to wider audiences.
 By 1855, Gambart had bought The Horse Fair for forty thousand francs so that he could display the painting in an exhibition of French art located in England.
 Through this exhibition, Bonheur's work was recognized by several English critics, such as William Rossetti, who commented on it positively.
 Regardless of the positive attention that Bonheur's work gained, she still received backlash for the fact that she was a woman artist.
 But through The Horse Fair being displayed in England, even at one point being moved to Buckingham Palace for a brief time to be studied by Queen Victoria, it erased all doubts that Bonheur's work was made by herself and paved the way for her success.

 Many engravings of Bonheur's work were created from reproductions by Charles George Lewis (1808–1880), one of the finest engravers of the day.

-In 1859 her success enabled her to move to the Château de By near Fontainebleau, not far from Paris, where she lived for the rest of her life.
+In 1859, her success enabled her to move to the Château de By near Fontainebleau, not far from Paris, where she lived for the rest of her life.
 The house is now a museum dedicated to her.